Richard Edmonds (scientist)

-Richard Edmonds (18 September 1801 – 12 March 1886) was a notable British scientific writer of the Victorian period.
+Richard Edmonds (18 September 1801 – 12 March 1886) was a British scientific writer of the Victorian period.

 Life and career

 Edmonds, the eldest son of Richard Edmonds (town clerk and solicitor of Penzance), was born on 18 September 1801.
 He was educated in the grammar schools at Penzance and Helston.
 Articled as an attorney with his father in 1818, he qualified in 1823.
 He practised in Penzance until 1825 when he moved to Redruth, returning to Penzance in 1836.

 He had some poetical tastes, afterwards manifested in forty-four hymns contributed to a volume of 'Hymns for Festivals of the Church' (1857).
 In 1828 he contributed to the 'Cornish Magazine.'

 Edmonds joined the Royal Geological Society of Cornwall in 1814, and made geological observations for the Society in Mount's Bay, especially on the sandbanks between Penzance and Marazion and the submerged forests of that shore.
 In 1843 the Penzance Natural History and Antiquarian Society was established.
 It began to publish in 1846, and communications from Edmonds were revised and collected in a volume entitled ‘The Land's End District: its Antiquities, Natural History, Natural Phenomena, and Scenery’ (1862).
 In 1832 Edmonds sent papers 'On Meteors observed in Cornwall' and 'On the Ancient Church discovered in Perranzabuloe' to the Literary Gazette and the London and Edinburgh Philosophical Magazine, and subsequently from time to time he contributed to these journals on antiquarian and geological subjects.
 Edmonds was corresponding secretary for Cornwall of the Cambrian Archaeological Society.
 He became a diligent inquirer after the evidences of Phœnician commerce, of Roman rule, and Celtic possession in the western peninsula of Cornwall.
 He collected many interesting facts, but was wanting in the critical faculty necessary for useful investigation.